 The Far West Academy of Sport Netball Program is supported and endorsed by Netball NSW and is designed to support the developmental needs of the young talented netballers from the Far West region by implementing the National Develop a Diamond Academy program.
 The FWAS Netball program and the National Develop a Diamond Academy program is designed to support the developmental needs of each athlete by providing industry leading high performance sport development programs which emphasise providing greater skills development, strength and conditioning support and physical preparation so they can progress further in the sport.
 As well as intensive training days and camps, squad members also receive an athlete education program which includes sports nutrition, sports physiology, sports psychology, media training and drugs awareness.

-In 2017-18 the Netball Program will feature three squads; a West Squad* Central Squad and an East Squad* for talented Netballers from the Far West Region between the ages of 14-16 years.
+In 2019 the Netball Program targets talented Netballers from the Far West Region between the ages of 14-16 years.

 FWAS Netball Scholarship holders are expected to attend ALL scheduled FWAS Netball events.